 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

 Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, you should contact the VS Field Office covering the area from which the animal will be exported, the area in which your office is located.

-Health certificates for export of live animals to India can also be generated through the Veterinary Export Health Certification System (https://pcit.aphis.usda.gov/pcit/).
+Health certificates for export of live animals to India can also be generated through the Veterinary Export Health Certification System (https://pcit.aphis.usda.gov/pcit/), or VEHCS.
 Once you log on to VEHCS and enter the destination country and commodity, VEHCS will walk you through each step to generate the certificate.